coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Fourth attempt: validation accuracy 94.6%
 I augmented the training set using the Keras function [ImageDataGenerator](https://keras.io/preprocessing/image/).In this way I double the training set.

 Number of training examples = 34799x2 = 69598
 Number of validation examples = 4410

 Used Dropout:
-a) 0.8
+a) `0.8`
-b) 0.7
+b) `0.7`
-c) 0.6
+c) `0.6 `

-#### Fourth attempt: validation accuracy 96.1%
+#### Fifth attempt: validation accuracy 96.1%
 Since the training accuracy was not very high, I decided to increase the number of filters in the first two convolutional layers.
 First layer: from 6 to 12 filters.
 Second layer: from 16 to 24 filters.

 #### Final attempt: validation accuracy 98.5%
 I augmented the data adding the motion blur to each sample of the training data.
 In this way I triplicate the number of samples in the training set.
 In addition I added the L2 regularization and I used the function `equalize_adapthist` instead of `.exposure.adjust_log` during the image preprocessing.

 ### Performance on the test set